Investor Relations

 (2)Basic Approach and Basic Policy Regarding Corporate Governance

-(3)Policy and procedures for determining Directors’ remuneration
+(3)Policy and procedures for determining Directors’ compensation

 - Our basic policy for maintaining and increasing incentives is to keep an appropriate ratio of performance-based compensation and to use the medium- and long-term incentive compensation a performance and stock-based compensation, to clarify the link between business performance, stock prices, and director compensation and further heighten awareness of the importance of contributing to the improvement of business performance and the increase of corporate value over the medium and long term.